ibm-cloud-docs/security-compliance/credentials.md

 For collectors that are run in on-premises environments, credentials must have sufficient privileges to collect operating system related information and to query other services that run on the machines such as a database.

-Some IBM Cloud services require [additional permissions](#additional-permissions), be sure to review the information to ensure that your IAM policies are correctly configured.
+Some IBM Cloud services require [additional permissions](#additional-permissions) for their goals to be monitored, be sure to review the information to ensure that your IAM policies are correctly configured.

 **How are my credentials stored?**